 - 1. Click the Configuration tab and select Zones. - 2.
 Within the row of the zone you wish to modify, click Edit. - 3.
 (Optional) Change the zone's room assignment. - 4.
-(Optional) Check ignore occupancy sensors if the facility chooses not to use occupancy sensing. - 5.
+(Optional) Check ignore occupancy sensors only if the facility chooses not to use occupancy sensing. - 5.
 (Optional) Check safety lighting to activate the minimum active/inactive light level specified in Administration General Settings. - 6.
-(Optional) Check coordination enabled to permit coordinated control for the zone (for more information on coordinated control, see page 60).
+(Optional) Check coordination enabled to permit coordinated control for the zone.